Azure/Avere/docs/azure_vm_provision_best_practices.md

    <img src="images/vm_boot/boot_time_1000vms_density_results.png">

+Also, if you are using the Avere vFXT only to reduce the boot time of the clients, and not for servicing HPC workload data, you can stop-deallocate the Avere vFXT after the clients have started.
+In this scenario you will need to:
+ * on boot, copy the data from the Avere share to the OS Disk or data disk of the clients.
+ * ensure low priority clients have `stop-deallocate` set for the eviction policy.
+This ensures the payload data sticks around.
+ * ensure the Avere vFXT nodes are started and running when scaling up.
+ * adjust NFS settings to soft and have error handling in place for when the NFS share is missing

 ## Conclusion

 The above experiments reveal multiple conclusions about how to make VMs boot faster on Azure.
 All but one of our hypotheses are correct.
 As seen in our results, the hypothesis stating that platform images are faster than custom images is incorrect.